mrosenquist/entrusted.io/src/pages/posts/2019-02-19-devops-done-well/index.md

 ## The rise of agile
 Agile which has quickly become adopted as a great way of doing software development.
 With this the concept of cross-functional teams.
+The cross-functional teams

 * devops
 * The bad